 Area Requirements Notes Processor (PC only) Pentium Dual-Core processor or equivalent A faster CPU is recommended if your workstation runs multiple applications or if CTC manages a network with a large number of nodes and circuits.

-Area Requirements Notes RAM 2 GB RAM or more A minimum of 2 GB is recommended if your workstation runs multiple applications or if CTC manages a network with a large number of nodes and circuits.
+RAM 2 GB RAM or more A minimum of 2 GB is recommended if your workstation runs multiple applications or if CTC manages a network with a large number of nodes and circuits.
 Hard drive 20 GB hard drive with 250 MB of free space required CTC application files are downloaded from the TNC/TSC/TNCS/TNCS-O to your computer.
 These files occupy around 100MB (250MB to be safer) or more space depending on the number of versions in the network.

-Operating System PC: on an UltraSPARC-III or faster processor, with a minimum of 1 GB RAM and a minimum of 250 MB of available hard drive space.
+Area Requirements Notes Operating System PC: Windows 2000, Windows XP, Windows Vista, Windows XP, Windows 7, Windows Server 2003 and 2008.
+Workstation: Solaris versions 9 or 10 on an UltraSPARC-III or faster processor, with a minimum of 1 GB RAM and a minimum of 250 MB of available hard drive space.
 Apple Mac OS X. CTC needs to be installed using the CacheInstaller available on CCO or the ONS CD.
 Use the latest patch/Service Pack released by the OS vendor.
 Check with the vendor for the latest patch/Service Pack.
 Java Runtime Environment • JRE 1.8 Note Cisco recommends using jdk8u202, as it is a free version.
-Web browser PC: Internet Explorer 8.x, , 11 (R9.8 and later releases) UNIX Workstation: Mozilla 1.7 MacOS-X PC: Safari For the PC, use JRE 1.6 with any supported web browser.
+Web browser PC: Internet Explorer 8.x, 9.x (R9.6 and later releases), 10 (R9.4.0.3, R9.6.0.3 and later releases) 11 (R9.8 and later releases) UNIX Workstation: Mozilla 1.7 MacOS-X PC: Safari For the PC, use JRE 1.6 or JRE 1.7 with any supported web browser.
 The supported browser can be downloaded from the Web.
 Cable User-supplied CAT-5 straight-through cable with RJ-45 connectors on each end to connect the computer to the chassis directly or through a LAN.
 User-supplied cross-over CAT-5 cable to the DCN port on the patch panel or to the Catalyst 2950 (multishelf mode)